-Any employee or student of or volunteer for SUNY Poly who witnesses or has reasonable cause to suspect any sexual abuse of a child occurring on SUNY Poly property or while off campus during official SUNY Poly business or SUNY Poly sponsored events shall have an affirmative obligation to report such conduct to the University Police Department immediately.
-In Utica, University Police is located in Kunsela Hall B126 or call 315-792-7111; in Albany, University Police is located in Nano Fab East, #1701 or call 518-437-8600.
+Any employee or student of or volunteer for SUNY Poly who witnesses or has reasonable cause to suspect any sexual abuse of a child occurring on SUNY Poly property or while off campus during official SUNY Poly business or SUNY Poly sponsored events shall have an affirmative obligation to report such conduct to the University Police Department at Utica immediately.
+University Police is located in Kunsela Hall B126 or call 315-792-7111.
 Such report should include the names of the victim and assailant (if known), other identifying information about the victim and assailant, the location of the activity, and the nature of the activity.
 Upon receiving such a report, the University Police Department shall promptly notify the Vice President of Human Resources, Vice President for External Relations and College President along with the Commissioner of University Police at SUNY System Administration who shall report such incidents to the Chancellor for periodic reporting to the Board of Trustees.